 Mistake: Assuming everything will fit into your new premises can lead to last-minute frustrations and additional costs.

-How to avoid: Measure all furniture, fixtures, and equipment, including their height, width, and depth.
+How to avoid: Measure all furniture, fixtures, and equipment, including height, width, and depth.
 Create a layout of your new space to plan the placement of each item, avoiding cramped work areas or wasted space.
+A pre-move survey from an experienced commercial removals team can identify potential access issues before moving day.

 10. Ignoring specialist packing needs